-&lt;sup>1 Please visit the following site for more information: http://www.ond.vlaanderen.be/hogeronderwijs/bologna/ fluctuations between positive and negative evaluations, between a sense that it is either too late or too early to achieve the intended results.
+When we consider the European university, or indeed the university worldwide, the present is a moment in which it is as important to look back as to look forward.
+In the case of Europe, we are now in the middle of the Bologna Process-named after the Bologna Declaration organized by the European Union education ministers in 1999 aimed at reforming higher education in Europe and creating the European Higher Education Area (EHEA).2 It is a period prone to intense fluctuations between positive and negative evaluations, between a sense that it is either too late or too early to achieve the intended results.
 In my view, such intense fluctuations in analysis and evaluation are a sign that everything remains open, that failure and success loom equally on the horizon, and that it is up to us to make one or the other happen.
 The great philosopher Ernst Bloch wrote that by each hope there is always a coffin: Heil and Unheil.
 Though it is our main objective to focus on the European university, it would be foolish not to think that the challenges facing the European university today are to be found in all continents, however different the reasons, the arguments, or the proposed solutions may be.

 In general we can assert that the university is undergoing-as much as the rest of contemporary societies-a period of paradigmatic transition.
 This transition can be characterized in the following way: we face modern problems for which there are no modern solutions.
 Very succinctly, our modern problems are the fulfillment of the ideals of the French Revolution: liberté, egalité, fraternité.
 In the past two hundred years we have not been able to fulfill such objectives in Europe, let alone elsewhere.
-The solutions designed to fulfill them-I mean: scientific and technological progress; formal and instrumental rationality; the modern bureaucratic state; the recognition of class, race and gender divisions and discriminations: the institutionalization of social conflict raised by them through democratic processes, development of national cultures and national identities, secularism and laicism: and so on and so forth-have not been able to deliver the objectives so strenuously struggled for.
-The modern university, particularly from mid-19th century onwards, has been a key component of such solutions.
-It was actually in light of them that institutional autonomy, academic freedom and social responsibility were originally designed.
+The solutions designed to fulfill them-I mean, scientific and technological progress; formal and instrumental rationality; the modern bureaucratic state; the recognition of class, race and gender divisions and discriminations; the institutionalization of social conflict raised by them through democratic processes, development of national cultures and national identities, secularism and laicism; and so on and so forth-have not been able to deliver the objectives so strenuously struggled for.
+The modern university, particularly from mid-nineteenth century onward, has been a key component of such solutions.
+It was actually in light of them that institutional autonomy, academic freedom, and social responsibility were originally designed.
 The generalized crisis of modern solutions has thereby brought with it the crisis of the university.
 After the Second World War, the early 1970s was a period of intense reformist impulses worldwide.
 In most cases, the student movements of the late 1960s and early 1970s were the motive behind them.
 In the past forty years, however, for different but convergent reasons, in various parts of the world the university has become, rather than a solution for societal problems, an additional problem.